elliotkendall/Pattern-Library/README.md

 #### About Plop

 [Plop](https://plopjs.com/) is a micro-generator that we use to help quickly scaffold new pieces of our Pattern Library.
 For more information on what Plop is and how to use it, read through the [Plop documentation](https://plopjs.com/documentation/) or refer to [Plop repo on Github](https://github.com/amwmedia/plop).
 To learn more about genorating files with Plop, customizing it to meet your needs, and/or extending its functionality, you can also check out the the [Plopfile API](https://plopjs.com/documentation/#plopfile-api) and see what an [example Plopfile](https://github.com/amwmedia/plop/tree/master/example) looks like.

+#### About Cypress

+[Cypress](https://www.cypress.io/) is a complete testing framework that enables developers to run unit tests and simulate real-time browser testing.
+For more informaiton on how to use Cypress as a testing tool, including help with writing and running tests, vising the [Cypress documentation](https://docs.cypress.io).
+Additional information about how to write unit tests and extend the testing tool with plugins can also be found in the [Cypress API](https://docs.cypress.io/api/api/table-of-contents.html).
+To learn more about Cypress as an open-source project, visit their [Github repo](https://github.com/cypress-io/cypress).

 ## Usage